 The line went dead, buildings fell like cards.
 The city crumbled

 into the ravine of all our years, strings snapped, notes died,

 the dancers fled back south.
 I bought a card, wrote

 Adios! in careful ink.
 And sent it to myself.

-All poems on this post: © Gabriel Griffin
+Poetry in this post: © Gabriel Griffin

 Photo: Alessio Zanelli